 - The brain: Disturbances of consciousness and hallucinations occur.

 - The skin: Perniones are hemolysis spots (also referred to as cold spots) on the extension side of the extremities (usually on the forearms and lower legs), which are reddish and look like traumatic bleeding.
-They can be distinguished from them by the fact that the subcutaneous fat is not pinched.
+They can be distinguished from the latter by the fact that the subcutaneous fat is not pinched.
 Furthermore, red, itchy or painful swelling appears underneath the skin (frostbite).
 These occur particularly in parts of the body with less blood supply such as toes, fingers, and ears.

 Paradox sensation of warmth in deaths by freezing or hypothermia